My Essentials: Application Info Regulations EPCs Guidance Documents Registers Schemes

 Yes, a condition report is required for all underlying and overlying levels within the building.

-The third-party has the right to be provided with a copy of the Condition Report of his/her property prior to the commencement of any works.
-As per S.L.
-623.06 the third party also has the right to have a professional review method statement (paid for by the developer) when there will be excavation works in an adjacent property.
-If there is no excavation a third party may request the BCA to review a method statement for any works provided the request is backed up by a professional’s technical opinion at his/her own cost.
-A third party can also raise an issue with the BCA about nonadherence to method statements during the execution of any works provided that such request is backed up by a professional’s technical opinion at the third party’s own cost.
+According to regulation 7 of SL 623.06, the third party is entitled to a copy of the condition report of his/her her property prior to the commencement of any works.
+Further to this same regulation, the third party having a property which falls within the excavation affected area, also has the right to have a professional review of the method statement/s and condition report (paid for by the developer).
+Moreover, if there is no excavation, or when a third party does not fall within the excavation affected zone, a third party may request the BCA to review the method statement/s and condition report provided that the request is backed up by a professional’s technical opinion, at his/her own cost.
+A third party can also raise an issue with the BCA about non-adherence to method statements during the execution of any works provided that such request is backed up by a professional’s technical opinion at the third party’s own cost.

 The aggrieved party engages a Perit to draw up a damages report which is then uploaded on EApps.
 At this stage, the bank guarantee submitted by the developer is blocked.
 If the Authority does not receive notice of any judicial proceedings by aggrieved party within three months of final completion and third-party notification by registered letter, the bank guarantee will be released.